Differentially Private Joint Independence Test: Theoretical Results on the U-statistic

 \section{Theoretical Results on the U-statistic}

-The U-statistics are often enjoys the optimal separation rate in non-private regimes \citep{Albert2022AdaptiveTO,Kim2022MinimaxOO}.
-In this section, we explore the private dHSIC framework based on a U-statistic, which exhibits sub-optimal separation performance in some cases especially in high privacy regimes.
-The negative results on the private U-statistic has been observed by \cite{Kim2023DPP}, and this section reconfirms the sub-optimality for the dHSIC counterparts.
+U-statistics often enjoy the optimal separation rate in non-private regimes \citep{Albert2022AdaptiveTO,Kim2022MinimaxOO}.
+In this section, we explore the private dHSIC framework based on a U-statistic, which exhibits sub-optimal separation performance in some cases, especially in high-privacy regimes.